-While we are not regulated as a public utility, our operations are subject to various federal, state and local laws and regulations including:
+Our operations are subject to various federal, state and local laws and regulations including:

-- licensing, permitting and inspection requirements applicable to electricians and engineers; - building and electrical codes; - permitting and inspection requirements applicable to construction projects; - regulations relating to worker safety and environmental protection; - special bidding and procurement requirements on government projects; and - local laws and government acts regulating work on protected sites.
+- licensing, permitting and inspection requirements applicable to electricians and engineers; - building and electrical codes;

+- permitting and inspection requirements applicable to construction projects; - regulations relating to worker safety and environmental protection; - · special bidding and procurement requirements on government projects; and - local laws and government acts regulating work on protected sites.

-We believe that we are in material compliance with applicable regulatory requirements and have all material licenses required to conduct our operations.
-Our failure to comply with applicable regulations could result in project delays, cost overruns, substantial fines and/or revocation of our operating licenses.
+We believe that we are in compliance with applicable regulatory requirements and have all material licenses required to conduct our operations.
+Our failure to comply with applicable regulations could result in project delays, cost overruns, remediation costs, substantial fines and/or revocation of our operating licenses.
 Our non-compliance with such regulations could also affect our ability to benefit from certain federal stimulus programs.